JohnAnderson777/Notes/computer-science.md

 NOT (a < b) =  a >= b
 Iteration - a loop to repeat statements
 While loop - 2 properties: 1) expression condition controlling loop must be BOOLEAN
-  - 2) Expression tested at start of loop
-Repeat-until - 'until' condition at end of loop for-next - exact number of loops - increments each time
+  - 2) Expression tested at start of loop - Indefinite Repeat-until - 'until' condition at end of loop - Indefinite for-next - exact number of loops - increments each time - Definite Infinite loop - use to gather data from sensors constantly

 ## Subroutines, Recursion
 Subroutine - named block of code, performs a specific task in a program Function - returns a value to a variable - any normal function Procedure - calls by its name - doesn't return value - e.g print(), sum()

-Pass by value - actual value is passed to subroutine, treated as local variable
+Pass by value - copy of value is passed to subroutine, treated as local variable
   - changing parameter inside subroutine wont affect value outside
-    - all parameters passed by value in python
+    - all parameters passed by value in python - usual default

 Pass by reference - ADDRESS of parameter passed to subroutine
   - changing inside subroutine will change it outside - as they refer to same memory location

-Global variables - visible & accessible anywhere in program Local variables - only visible in subroutine/module it was created in Encapsulation - subroutines fully independent to rest of program Modular programming - breaking down long, complex program into many subtasks/routines
+Global variables - visible & accessible anywhere in program Local variables - only visible in subroutine/module it was created in
+  - Adv: Subroutines independent of program - problems outside don't affect Encapsulation - subroutines fully independent to rest of program Modular programming - breaking down long, complex program into many subtasks/routines